 Starting from Point A, the markets had been in a downtrend, and there was even a break below a support level.
 The break didn’t last long, though, and the markets began to rise.
 The rise at Point A can be seen from the volume suite indicator when the PVA bars turned from red to green.
 However, this would not have been a good trading opportunity because markets were below the trend suite indicator and the access panel had a resistance level above the prices.

 A better entry point would have been at Point B when markets had broken above the access panel resistance level and the trend suite EMA.
 See how the PVA bars in the volume suite indicator were long and green, then blue?
 This was a sign of the major market players increasing trading volume and moving the markets in their direction.

-For a short-term trader, they might have closed the trade at Point C when the candles suite turned grey, signaling consolidation, which would have been fine, but a long-term trader would observe how prices were still above the trend suite EMA and held on.
-A good sign of a trend reversal is when the candles suite turns red and the volumes suite does the same.
+A short-term trader might have closed the trade at Point C when the candles suite turned grey, signaling consolidation, which would have been fine, but a long-term trader would observe how prices were still above the trend suite EMA and held on.
+A good sign of a trend reversal is when the candle's suit turns red and the volume's suit does the same.
 Since neither of these happens at Point C, you could have held on until Point E.

 Point F was a sure trend reversal when prices went below the trend suite indicator, and the volumes suite showed a tall red bar – all signs of bearish sentiment.
 You will also notice that there was very little trading volume starting from Point E, showing that the bulls were no longer interested in the prices going higher.